Building a Docker Sandbox

 So you want to limit the system calls available to an application.
-If a process is compromised, it may be used to invoke system calls that it may not ordinarily use.
+If a process is compromised, it may invoke system calls it may not ordinarily use.
 This could potentially lead to further compromisation.
 It would help if you aimed to remove system calls that are not required and reduce the available attack surface.
 As a result, it will reduce the risk of compromise and risk to the containerized workloads.

 Docker Security Best Practices – Goal7: Secure Computing Mode

 Secure Computing Mode (seccomp) is a Linux kernel feature that restricts the actions available within the containers.
-For example, there are over 300+ syscalls in the Linux system call interface, and your container unlikely needs access to all of them.
+For example, there are over 300+ syscalls in the Linux system call interface, and your container is unlikely needs access.
 For example, if you don’t want containers to change kernel modules.
-Therefore, they do not need to call “create” module, “delete” module, or “init”_module.”
+Therefore, they do not need to call the “create” module, “delete” module, or “init”_module.”
 Seccomp profiles are applied to a process that determines whether or not a given system call is permitted.
 Here we can list or blocklist a set of system calls.